lybekk/offPIM/README.md

 * NPM

 ## Usage

+node_modules have been removed from repository.
+For local customization and development, run <code>npm install</code> first

 Tested with 30 000+ documents and seems to work fine.
 Optmization tips are welcome.

 ### Compiles and hot-reloads for development